brewmaster011/bdd_generator/README.md

 I would have liked to upload the library here aswell in order to compile immeadetly after cloning the repository but this was not possible as some files were too large for github.

+The code right now completes a propositional formula from the Feldman paper.
+Right now it is hard coded however i have a plan for the program to read the formulas and translate them automatically.

 # Compiling

 In order to compile the code, move the cudd-3.0.0 library into the main folder.
 Afterwards run the following command (where the name of the file to be compiled is bdd.c):